jgarack/GoGreen/doc/OmarPDP.md

 Core Quality: Team Player -> Pitfall: Too dependant on team/work less/procrastinate -> Allergy: work effectively alone and as team member -> Pitfall: Try to do all on my own

-Examples of these skills: used to be a student ambassodor for the University Of Sheffield in Egypt where.
+Examples of these skills: used to be a student ambassodor for the University Of Sheffield in Egypt where i worked on my public speaking skills.
 I Played BasketBall for a long time where I was taught how to be part of a team and ive worked on several school projects where working as a team was necessary